 - $500 will provide dental care for one animal.

 - $1,000 or more will provide lifesaving medical care for the most distressed animals

 Set up a Facebook Fundraiser

 Want to collect donations directly through Facebook?
-This year you can set up a Facebook fundraiser that feeds directly to your Heart & Sole Walk fundraising page!
-Check out the instructions and FAQs for setting up your Facebook Fundraising page.
+You can set up a Facebook fundraiser that feeds directly to your Heart & Sole Walk for Animals fundraising page!
+Check out the FAQs for setting up your Facebook Fundraising page.

 Get More Social!

-Download and share the tools that Potter League has created to share your participation on social media, including walk signs, event flyer, digital brochure, Facebook banner, Facebook frame.
+Download and share the tools that Potter League has created to share your participation on social media, including walk signs, event flyer, digital brochure, & Facebook Cover photo.
 Posting regular updates about your progress for your friends and family will ultimately encourage even more donations.

 Ask a Few More Times

 The second or third time is the charm!
 Life gets in the way sometimes, and a friendly reminder can be key.
 Make sure to provide updates on your fundraising goal so that people can see how close you are.
 (Don’t forget there are prizes on the line.)
 Your family and friends want to support you - so don’t give up!

 A personal letter always goes a long way; share your message about why you are walking!